|A power washer should be the first step in removing surface dirt and grime.|

 Periodic cleanings from top to bottom will help keep your craft in tip-top shape — here is some advice to keep the job fun and simple.

-Carpet for Your Boat
+Clean the Carpet of Your Boat

 The carpet of your boat is prone to the most abuse possible.
 Not only do we drag our dirty feet on it, but also drip fish slime, spill salted plastics and scent, and of course, the odd beverage or two.